Census Education and Training

 Census information helps determine how billions of dollars are spent in the community.
 It is needed for planning vital public services such as education, health, housing, and transport.
 Census data also provides information for community service funding.
 Businesses, councils, community groups, and iwi also use census information to plan for the future.

-Find the latest statistics from the 2018 Census, and information about how we produce it.
+Find statistics from the 2018 Census, and information about how we produce it.
 We have modernised how and what we collect.
 For example, in 2018, most people in New Zealand provided their information online.
-Your knowledge about the census and why it is important to New Zealand, play an important part in helping us reach a range of audiences, in particular, younger people who may not have heard about the census.
+Your knowledge about the census and why it is important to New Zealand, plays an important part in helping us reach a range of audiences, particularly younger people who may not have heard about the census.

 We hope you take the time to look at our products and how communities use these.
 We look forward to working with you in the future to promote the importance of the census.